hydephp/hydephp.com/_pages/legal.md

 > Please see the respective authors' repositories for their license files

+[Laravel](https://laravel.com/) is a Trademark of Taylor Otwell.
+Copyright © 2011-2022 Laravel LLC.
+HydePHP is not affiliated with Laravel.

 ### General

 - The Hyde core is built with [Laravel Zero](https://laravel-zero.com/) which is based on [Laravel](https://laravel.com/){:rel="nofollow noopener"}